 You can object to the future processing of data concerning you at any time in accordance with Art.
 21 DSGVO.
 The objection may in particular be made against processing for the purposes of direct advertising.

-10. cookies and right of objection for direct advertising
+10. cookies and right of objection in the case of direct advertising - see also information page "Cookies

 10.1 "Cookies" are small files that are stored on the computers of the users.
 Different information can be stored within the cookies.
 A cookie is primarily used to store information about a user (or the device on which the cookie is stored) during or after his visit to an online offer.
 Temporary cookies, or "session cookies" or "transient cookies", are cookies that are deleted after a user leaves an online offer and closes his browser.
 In such a cookie, for example, the contents of a shopping cart in an online shop or a login status can be stored.
 Cookies are described as "permanent" or "persistent" if they remain stored even after the browser is closed.
 For example, the login status can be saved if the user visits it after several days.
 Likewise, the interests of the users can be stored in such a cookie, which are used for range measurement or marketing purposes.
 Third party cookies" are cookies from providers other than the person responsible for operating the online service (otherwise, if it is only their cookies, it is called "first-party cookies").